BranniganLab/nougat/README.md

 - end               the frame where you would like to stop analysis; -1 will run for the whole simulation
 - step              allows you to skip frames; otherwise use 1
 - polar             1 for polar system, 0 for cartesian system
-- bead analysis     0 for normal nougat, 1 for nougat analysis of all beads down the lipid chain
 ```

 ### Edit & Run nougat.py
 - Open nougat.py in the text editor of your choice
-- If you used bead analysis, set **readbeads** to 1
+- Edit sys_name to match what you set "system name" to in nougat.tcl
-- If you _did not_ comment out Protein_Position, set **protein_onoff** to 1
+- If you _did not_ comment out Protein_Position, set **inclusion_drawn** to 1
-- Edit name_list to contain the name(s) of your system(s) as specified by "system name" in nougat.tcl
-- If you used nougatByBead, add your lipid(s) to the bead_dict dictionary as needed; ensure the key is equal to the name in name_list!
+- If you set $polar to 1 in nougat.tcl, set polar to True in nougat.py
 - run nougat.py from the command line

 ### Explore your results!
-All results are available as heatmaps saved as 700 DPI png files.
-They will be saved in the folder labelled with your system name.
-To change the scale, adjust the max and min values in nougat.py (lines 24-31).
+All results are available as heatmaps saved as 700 DPI pdf files.
+To change the scale, adjust the max and min values in nougat.py (lines 12-25).

 You can also load the [system name].avgheight.pdb file into VMD to explore the average surfaces in 3d.